 Download as a PDF

-Hi everyone, the start of a new Parliament would seem like an opportune time to contact all our MPs to ask what they are doing about the HRT shortage and the wider campaign issues.
-If we all did it thousands of letters and emails would arrive in MP’s offices over the next few days.
+Ever thought of contacting your local MP to find out what he or she is doing about the HRT shortage and the wider campaign issues?
+If we all did it, thousands of letters and emails would arrive in MP’s offices.

 I have written a template letter and have left a gap for you to include details of your own experience whether with HRT, your GP or in the workplace etc. Don’t forget to include your full name and address too.